HughesNet vs. Optimum Internet plan comparison

 With any satellite internet provider, performance will depend on individual factors, including your location and how well your dish is positioned.
 There are also factors beyond your control, such as bad weather and occasional outages.
 Cable or fiber connections tend to be faster and more dependable, while satellite connections have slower speeds and higher latency due to the long distance between your home and the satellite overhead.

 Optimum performance is solid.
-With speeds up to 1 Gbps (1,000 Mbps), there’s enough bandwidth available for even the heaviest of streaming households.
+With speeds up to 2 Gbps (12000 Mbps) in some states, there’s enough bandwidth available for even the heaviest of streaming households.
 Even the lowest-tier plans offer plenty of speed for most use cases.
 The cable service is generally very reliable, as well, and usually even faster than advertised, with better latency than any cable competitor.
 (2)

 Additionally, Optimum offers fiber internet service in some of its coverage areas, which offers extra reliability and symmetrical speeds.
 That’s an excellent feature for content creators and anyone who shares a lot of large media files.
 Recently, it started offering home internet plans up to 5 Gbps, a speed that’s nearly impossible to beat.